klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 0x09f884028505d21dba0082c35094176ff0344de49c04be577a3512b6991507647f720594f5a9079f311f9ec55170af351627aff0c5d2e287f847f845824e43a0f4b53dbd4c915cb73b9c7fa17e22106ee9640155a06ab4a7ed8661f846d2a5cca035b5bba6a26d4ccd20c65e8f31cce265c193f1c874806f9fae6b0ee9df0addf080c4c3018080
 ```

-The fee payer can send the transaction to the Klaytn network after attaching the `feePayerSignatures` to the RLP-encoded string (`rawTransaction`) signed by the transaction sender.
+The fee payer can send the transaction to the Klaytn after attaching the `feePayerSignatures` to the RLP-encoded string (`rawTransaction`) signed by the transaction sender.
 If `caver.wallet` also has the fee payer's key, the fee payer's signature can be injected into `feeDelegatedTx` by calling `caver.wallet.signAsFeePayer(feePayer.address, feeDelegatedTx)`.
 Otherwise, the fee payer has to create a `feeDelegatedTx` from the RLP-encoded string signed by the sender and add the fee payer's sign onto it, as illustrated below.
 If you want to run the below example, replace `0x{RLP-encoded string}` with the value of `rlpEncoded` above.

 ```javascript
 // test.js